Go Back Email Link

 Instructions

-• Pre-heat the oven to 80 °C on the bake setting.
+• Preheat the oven to 80 °C bake setting or 70 °C fan bake setting.

-• Follow the instructions for my French meringue recipe.
+• Follow the instructions for my French meringue recipe using the quantities above.

-• Once the meringue is made, simply spread the meringue on to a flat tray, lined with baking paper.
+• Once the meringue is made, simply spread it on to two trays lined with baking paper.

-• Bake in the pre-heated oven for 1 ½ hours and then turn the oven off and leave them to cool completely in the cool oven before using them.
+• Bake in the preheated oven for 1 ½ hours and then turn the oven off and leave them to cool completely before using them.

 • Once cool, break the meringue in to shards and decorate your baked goods.